Skip to main content

 You can see a metaphor, anthropomorphism, and explanation audit of the research paper upon which this video is based—here.

+The video.
 Here’s where I kept getting tripped up: as a viewer, I was never invited to reflect on the metaphors as metaphors.
 There's no moment of clarification like "we can think of this as..." or "to simplify...".
 The model isn't just like a mind: it has one.
 It doesn't just simulate planning: it does it.

 These metaphors also come in hot and asymmetrical: they foreground similarities between AI and human cognition while minimizing profound differences.
 "Planning," "thinking," and "reasoning" carry rich semantic histories tied to agency, intentionality, and context-awareness, none of which apply to a large language model.
 But the metaphor glosses over those gaps.